-The thin wires are called layout wires and provide link from controller to the track and perhaps accessories.
-These wires are often black/white or Blue/Red.
+The thin wires are called layout wires and provide the link from the controller to the track and perhaps accessories.
+These wires are often black/white or blue and red.

 Wiring Up The Layout

-In beginners sets, the layout wires usually have some form of connecting clip that attach the wires to the rails.
-It maybe necessary to insert the wire into these clips (one wire per clip) and then connect the clip to the rails but that’s it.
+In beginners sets, the layout wires usually have some form of connecting clip that attaches the wires to the rails.
+It may be necessary to insert the wire into these clips (one wire per clip) and then connect the clip to the rails but that’s it.

 So all that’s required is to assemble the track: attach the wires to the track and controller, possibly connect the controller and transformer and then plug in the mains lead and you can start to run your trains.

 When attaching the layout wires to the controller, you come across sockets on the controller labelled ‘controlled’ and ‘uncontrolled’.
 For the track, use the one marked controlled which means it is managed via the dials/switches to set speed and direction.
 Uncontrolled is used for accessories and track items such as points.

 In more advanced layouts, the wire can be soldered directly to the rails for a more permanent fixture or when you want to conceal the wiring under the board on which the track lays but for beginners to model railways, the clips are more than sufficient.

 For the purpose of this article, I’ve focused on wiring an analogue controller to a single track section (probably an oval as per most starter kits) with just one set of wires from the track controller to the track.
 Wiring up more sophisticated layouts will be covered later.

 That’s it for this first part, next time around I’ll take a look at some of more often used jargon in model railway electrics.
 In the meantime, if you have any questions ask in comment below.